-2016 OiER together with the UNECE established the United Smart Cities (USC) initiative to support cities and businesses in the transformation process of becoming smart and sustainable.
+2014 OiER together with the UNECE established the United Smart Cities (USC) initiative to support cities and businesses in the transformation process of becoming smart and sustainable.
 2019 the USC initiative was integrated into the United for Smart Sustainable Cities Programme to approach cities and the private sector on a global level – supported by 16 UN agencies.

 In Dar es Salaam, a local charity is raising women traders’ awareness of their rights and helping survivors of abuse and assault bring the perpetrators to justice.
 Founder Jane Magigita says the scheme has led to a large decline in sexual violence in the city’s markets.

+Cities are the hubs of innovation that drive economic development, however, in the nascent period of a city’s growth, urbanization can have adverse effects on the environment and on its citizens.
 In this regard, the U4SSC initiative has developed a set of key performance indicators (KPIs) for Smart Sustainable Cities (SSC) to establish the criteria to evaluate the contributions in making cities smarter and more sustainable, and to provide cities with the means for self-assessments to achieve the sustainable development goals (SDGs).

 The indicators will enable cities to measure their progress over time, compare their performance to other cities and through analysis and sharing allow for the dissemination of best practices and set standards for progress in meeting the SDGs at a local level.
 City leaders will benefit in terms of strategic planning and measurement of the city progress towards their individual smart city goals.